 Initial List of Officers

-Your Initial List of Officers does not have to be filed with the Nevada Secretary of State until the last day of next month, if you filed your articles today.
-However, in order to open a bank account, the bank will require that you bring in your file stamped Initial List.
-So, let’s take care of that now.
+Your initial list of officers does not have to be filed with the Nevada Secretary of State until the last day of next month if you filed your articles today.
+However, in order to open a bank account, the bank will require that you bring in your file-stamped initial list, which can be taken care of now.

-The Nevada filing fee for the Initial List is $150.00.
-This is also the fee that you will pay to the State of Nevada every year when you file your Annual List of Officers.
+The Nevada filing fee for the initial list is $150.00, which is also the fee that you will pay to the State of Nevada every year when you file your annual list of officers.

 Along with your Initial List the State will require you to obtain the Nevada State Business License.